seemasm20-source/Windows-Server-Azure-AD/Windows Server Azure/join-client-to-domain.md

    Click OK, then restart the Windows Client.

-  After the restart, the client will be a member of:seemaenterprise.co.in
+  After the restart, the client will be a member of seemaenterprise.co.in